elizabethengelman/single_responsibility_blog/single_responsibility.md

 ```

 Now we have a ```Board``` class that does exactly what we need it to... or does it?
-If we look at this code a little deeper, we'll realize that the class
+If we look at this code a little deeper, we'll realize that this class
 that may be responsible for rendering the game in the browswer, shouldn't have any need to
 know anything about how the game is displayed in the terminal.
 But, the
 way that we've currently written ```Board```, the browser displaying
-logic is very tightly coupled with the terminal display logic:
+logic is very tightly coupled with the terminal display logic.

+Let's look at how a browswer game may utilize the extended ```Board```
+class:

 class BrowserGame
   def play_the_game